-On July 28, 1945 again attacked by U. S. Navy (USN) Task Force 38 (TF-38) carrier aircraft and B-24 Liberators from the 7th Air Force that scored more hits on the vessel causing it to sink into Kure Harbor.
+On July 28, 1945 again attacked by U. S. Navy (USN) Task Force 38 (TF-38) carrier aircraft and B-24 Liberators from the 7th Air Force that scored more hits on the vessel causing it to sink into shallow water inside Kure Harbor.

 Haruna settled in shallow water.
 Postwar, the shipwreck was scrapped.

 Combined Fleet - IJN Battleship Haruna: Tabular Record of Movement

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?